How to Make a Personalized Tote Bag for Your Wedding Party

-Download the templates in our PDF files for the border and the text; the lettering was done by San Francisco-based illustrator Leigh Wells.
-(You can commission her to add hand-drawn charm to your own wedding.)
+Download the templates for the border and the text; the lettering was done by San Francisco-based illustrator Leigh Wells.
+You can commission her or another illustrator to add hand-drawn charm to your own wedding, tying it all together.

-Print the designs onto iron-on transfer paper (we've provided a mirror image, ready for printing).
-Then, with scissors, cut carefully along edges of design; this will remove the shiny background that surrounds each letter, which will make your finished tote look much more polished.
+This how-to is as simple as printing the designs onto iron-on transfer paper (we've provided a mirror image, ready for printing).
+Then, with scissors, cut carefully along the edges of the design; this will remove the shiny background that surrounds each letter, which will make your finished tote look much more polished.

 Carefully position the lettering on the tote bag, and iron in place following the manufacturer's instructions for the transfer paper.
 You may find it easier to position the word "with" first, and then work outward from there; working with fewer letters at a time will give you more control.

 - The Day After Their Nuptials, This Duo Treated Guests to an Al Fresco Brunch and Pool Party

 - Kate Middleton and Prince William Just Launched a YouTube Channel

 - Do You Need a Wedding Coordinator for Your Big Day?
 Here's How to Decide

 - Leave It to Hill House Home to Create the Perfect Getting-Ready Ensembles for You and Your Bridesmaids